Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Abstract

 \section{Abstract}

 Recent advances in Text-to-Speech (TTS) and Voice-Conversion (VC) using generative Artificial Intelligence (AI) technology have made it possible to generate high-quality and realistic human-like audio.
-This introduces significant challenges to distinguishing AI-synthesized speech from the authentic human voice and could raise potential issues of misuse for malicious purposes such as impersonation and fraud, spreading misinformation, deepfakes, and scams.
-However, existing detection techniques for AI-synthesized audio have not kept pace and often exhibit poor generalization across diverse datasets.
+This poses growing challenges in distinguishing AI-synthesized speech from the genuine human voice and could raise concerns about misuse for impersonation, fraud, spreading misinformation, and scams.
+However, existing detection techniques for AI-synthesized audio have not kept pace and often fail to generalize across diverse datasets.
 In this paper, we introduce SONAR, a \underline{s}ynthetic AI-Audi\underline{o} Detectio\underline{n} Fr\underline{a}mework and Benchma\underline{r}k, aiming to provide a comprehensive evaluation for distinguishing cutting-edge AI-synthesized auditory content.
 SONAR includes a novel evaluation dataset sourced from 9 diverse audio synthesis platforms, including leading TTS providers and state-of-the-art TTS models.
-It is the first framework to uniformly benchmark AI-audio detection across both traditional and foundation model-based deepfake detection systems.
-Through extensive experiments, we reveal the generalization limitations of existing detection methods and demonstrate that foundation models exhibit stronger generalization capabilities, which can be attributed to their model size and the scale and quality of pretraining data.
-Additionally, we explore the effectiveness and efficiency of few-shot fine-tuning in improving generalization, highlighting its potential for tailored applications, such as personalized detection systems for specific entities or individuals. \textit{Code and dataset are available at} \url{https://github.com/Jessegator/SONAR}
+It is the first framework to uniformly benchmark AI-audio detection across both traditional and foundation model-based detection systems.
+Through extensive experiments, (1) we reveal the generalization limitations of existing detection methods and demonstrate that foundation models exhibit stronger generalization capabilities, which can be attributed to their model size and the scale and quality of pretraining data.
+(2) Speech foundation models demonstrate robust cross-lingual generalization capabilities, maintaining strong performance across diverse languages despite being fine-tuned solely on English speech data.
+This finding also suggests that the primary challenges in audio deepfake detection are more closely tied to the realism and quality of synthetic audio rather than language-specific characteristics.
+(3) We explore the effectiveness and efficiency of few-shot fine-tuning in improving generalization, highlighting its potential for tailored applications, such as personalized detection systems for specific entities or individuals. \textit{Code and dataset are available at \url{https://github.com/Jessegator/SONAR}}.